Skip to content

 3. The team can afford "several US dollars and tens of minutes per task" (arxiv:2411.04468 §Limitations).

-4. Specialists exposed to write-access tools run inside a sandbox with a pause-before-irreversible-action gate (Microsoft Research — Magentic-One article).
+4. Write-access specialists run inside a sandbox with a pause-before-irreversible-action gate (Microsoft Research — Magentic-One article).

 If any condition fails, use orchestrator-worker for static decomposition, evaluator-optimizer for iterative refinement with fixed roles, or a single agent loop.